open-telemetry/opentelemetry-erlang/apps/opentelemetry_exporter/README.md

 ### Options to Batch Processor

-Easiest way to setup is to add configuration for the batch processor in OpenTelemetry application environment.
+Exporter configuration can be done as arguments to the batch processor in the OpenTelemetry application environment.

 For an Erlang release in `sys.config`: